bluengreen/rails_train/section2/formemailer.md

 This project will demonstrates creating a new application, configuring the new application, creating a database and active record model, scaffolding an active record model, and creating a mailer.

-This example application can be applied web projects within our organization.
+This application demonstrates techniques that can be applied to web projects within any organization.

 Examples:
 - marketing